Org-9/Nine.Totalimagine.com/ArtOfAI.md

 <img alt="Hospital" max-height="1024" src="https://cdn.midjourney.com/8635bbb0-e54f-4d90-ab23-2f3b3f6c7910/grid_0.png"/>

-It was a troubled time.
-One the one hand, improvement of technology brought prosperity never seen before.
-The general public had reached a level and scale that makes living daily life effortless.
+Despite the many advancements in technology and medicine, present-day society still struggles with deep-seated social issues.
+While some have benefited from the prosperity brought about by technological progress, others have been left behind, forced to endure the harsh realities of poverty and inequality.

 <img alt="Wealth Division" max-height="1024" src="https://cdn.midjourney.com/ae20f855-8455-44c2-9d77-549956e26d8b/grid_0.png"/> <!-- Need more "alien" like feeling, as a city that's not the same as our own. -->

-On the other hand, division between the wealthy and the poor had grown worse.
-The pollution in lower regions of urban area is severe, and homeless people die every year in cold winter weather.
+The divide between the wealthy and the poor grows wider every day, and in some urban areas, pollution and homelessness are rampant.
+Every year, countless homeless people perish in the cold winter weather, a sobering reminder of the systemic failures that continue to plague our society.
+These are dark times, but through perseverance and determination, we can work to build a brighter future for all.

 ## Protest

 <img alt="No AI" max-height="1024" src="https://cdn.midjourney.com/7a80e645-d354-47f0-9076-b8016ada9db4/grid_0.png"/>

-The advent of specialized machine intelligence was already cause unease among general workers.
-They were afraid robots and more advanced AIs will cause them lose their jobs.
-Those workers took the protest to streets.
-Their voice was loud and clear: No MI (Machine Intelligence).
+The advent of machine intelligence has sparked widespread protests on the streets as workers fear for their jobs.
+The slogan "No MI!" echoes through the city, as people demand that their livelihoods be protected.
+Tensions are high, and the potential for disturbance is real.
+This is a moment of great conflict and uncertainty, as we struggle to find a way forward.

 ## Training without Consent

 <img alt="Abstract Training" max-height="1024" src="https://cdn.midjourney.com/88e46934-afdb-44d3-b88d-85e869e6c464/grid_0.png"/>

-The general issue with the development of machine intelligence was training.
-This might seem harmless at first, but in reality training required huge amount of computational resources and more importantly, the gathering of good quality training materials was troublesome.
-Sourcing of such training materials usually meant taking the hard labours of certain people and used it without consent.
-In the end, when large corporations developed their MIs, the source codes were usually not published, causing anger among those whose work had been stolen.
+The main challenge in developing machine intelligence is training.
+This requires a huge amount of computational resources and high-quality training materials, which can be difficult to obtain.
+Many training materials are sourced without the consent of the individuals whose labor is being used.
+When large corporations develop their own MIs, they often keep the source codes private, causing resentment among those whose work has been appropriated.

-It was the fear of unknown that stirs resistance.
-Modern training algorithms and MI systems were so complicated that only few field experts understood the true capacities and limitations of the methods.
-To the general public, it was a black box, albeit capable of thinking.
+The fear of the unknown is a major factor in the resistance to machine intelligence.
+Modern training algorithms and MI systems are so complex that only a few experts fully understand their capabilities and limitations.
+To the general public, they appear as a "black box" that can think for itself, which can be unsettling.

-## Argument
+## Research

 <img alt="Argument" width="1024" src="https://cdn.midjourney.com/ac66d951-3eea-4ed5-a8a3-c7d2464c0196/grid_0.png"/>

-Two weeks earlier, GibliAr's father had an argument with a lead scientist in the same research group.
-It's nothing technical - they had some disagreement over the next step of research and some issues dealing with the government and the public.
-In their last research, titled "The Extreme Mechanics of Piezoelectric and Triboelectric Nanogenerators for Merging Human–Machine​ Intelligence", they made some claims on the potential of how a combination of multiple sensory capabilities could be achieved within a supramolecular biomimetic skin, which merged cellular technology with electrical intelligence, and it caused some public concerns over the morality of machine intelligence research.
+Two weeks earlier, GibliAr's father had a heated argument with a lead scientist in his research group.
+The disagreement was not about the technical details of their work, but rather about the direction of the research and some issues with the government and the public.
+Their latest project, "The Extreme Mechanics of Piezoelectric and Triboelectric Nanogenerators for Merging Human-Machine Intelligence," involved exploring the potential for combining multiple sensory capabilities within a biomimetic skin that merged cellular technology with electrical intelligence.
+The project raised public concerns about the ethics of machine intelligence research, and it was this tension that hurdles the research group to perform more radical experiments.

 <img alt="AI Research" width="1024" src="https://cdn.midjourney.com/ba8f7080-e3a2-4824-b8b2-6261e0085880/grid_0.png"/>

-GibliAr's father believed it's time to proceed to "the experiment" they had always hypothesized.
-It's norm these days to use synthetic organs for severe diseases, but those artificial components were largely mechanical and lacked any kinds of sophisticated programming.
-On the other hand, the development of electrical neural networks had reached a level of maturity that machines could perform better than humans on many specialized fields.
-GibliAr's father believed that, the true machine intelligence was not independant on human intelligence, but a combination of the two.
-However, this outrageous idea scared many people.
+GibliAr's father was a firm believer in the potential of merging human and machine intelligence.
+He had always dreamed of conducting "the experiment," in which synthetic organs with sophisticated programming could be used to treat severe diseases.
+While the use of artificial components was common in modern medicine, they were typically mechanical and lacked advanced capabilities.
+GibliAr's father believed that true machine intelligence was not separate from human intelligence, but rather a fusion of the two.
+However, this radical idea was met with fear and resistance from many people.

-## Mother
+## Departure

 <img alt="Mother" max-height="1024" src="https://cdn.midjourney.com/084c0d57-e8b6-40eb-bfdd-000179dd2cb8/grid_0.png"/>